srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 **Designs:**

-There are jewellery designers that upload in the internet, but it is mostly one customer wanting to get something that other has.(FOMO aka market standards :P)
+There are jewellery designers that upload in the internet, but it is mostly one customer wanting to get something others have.(FOMO aka market standards :P)

 **What is work usually like:**

-He says it varies based on the order but i will try to summarise steps for the above picture
+He says it varies based on the order, I will try to summarise steps for above picture
 - Gold biscuit is cut into pieces
 - It is melted and turned to a sheet
-- Cutting into required shape and drilling for stones
+- Then it's cut into required shape and drilling is done for stones
-- fitting stones
+- Stones are fit
-- polishing
+- Then it's polished

 **Testing:**

-He said testing happens at every stage for durability and it is important to catch it in early phases.
+He said testing happens at every stage for durability and it is important to catch issues in early phases.

 **Peak seasons:**